tc39/proposal-temporal/docs/ambiguity.md

 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) and [RFC 3339](https://tools.ietf.org/html/rfc3339) define standard representations for exact times as a date and time value, e.g. `2020-09-06T17:35:24.485Z`.
 The `Z` suffix indicates that this is an exact UTC time.

-Temporal has two types that store exact time: `Temporal.Instant` (which only stores exact time and no other information) and `Temporal.LocalDateTime` which stores exact time, a time zone, and a calendar system
+Temporal has two types that store exact time: `Temporal.Instant` (which only stores exact time and no other information) and `Temporal.ZonedDateTime` which stores exact time, a time zone, and a calendar system

 Another way to represent exact time is using a single number representing the amount of time after or before [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) (midnight UTC on January 1, 1970).
 For example, `Temporal.Instant` (an exact-time type) can be constructed using only a `BigInt` value of nanoseconds since epoch.